CMS-HGCAL/reco-prodtools/README.md

 With this choice particles can be produced with random energy, R and Z in a specified range.
-When more than one particle are asked to be produced, then each particle will be created at a different vertex, equally spaced by Delta, the arc-distance between two consecutive vertices over the circle of radius R. Also, there is the `--pointing` option which if used will point the particles to (0,0,0) otherwise the particles will be produced parallel to the beamline.
+When more than one particle are asked to be produced, then each particle will be created at a different vertex, equally spaced by Delta, the arc-distance between two consecutive vertices over the circle of radius R. Also, there is the `--pointing` option which if used particles will be produced parallel to the beamline,  otherwise they will be pointing to (0,0,0).
 Furthermore, there is the `--overlapping` option that if used then particles will be generated in a window [phiMin,phiMax], [rMin,rMax], otherwise with a DeltaPhi=Delta/R.
 Apart from producing multiple particles, this gun could also produce a single particle wherever the user wishes, having always the nice feature of assigning to the vertex the time required to travel from (0,0,0) to the desired location.
 This could be